 It first started in August of 2008, just five days before the Beijing Olympics were set to start, with an attack on police officers in Kashgar.
 Security around the region started to intensify but the situation really took a turn for the worse in 2009 with the riots in Urumqi.
-In both incidents, it’s still unclear exactly what happened or how many people were hurt.
+In both incidents, it’s still not entirely clear exactly what happened or how many people were hurt.

 A month after the Urumqi incident, I wrote a short article detailing the changes that were happening around me thanks to heightened security.
 The trust divide between the Uyghur and Han had widened to the point that many of my Han Chinese friends were scared to travel to southern Xinjiang or even to the Uyghur neighborhoods nearby.

-Despite all that was happening around us, my wife and I never felt directly threatened or unsafe.
+Despite all that has happened around us, my wife and I have never felt personally threatened or unsafe.
 In fact, over the past decade I have not read or heard of one report where a tourist has been directly or indirectly harmed in any incident around Xinjiang.